Arizona GOP wants felony for protesters who damage statues

 “A statue to somebody, a gravestone of a relative, a statue to an event, is an edifice that either one person or for most of these now an entire community put up,” Kavanagh said.
 “It’s a statement by the community … and that is what is being desecrated.”

-Lurking in the background is the apparent reason for his proposal, HB2552: the targeting of Confederate monuments by protesters and their subsequent removal that began after a white supremacist killed nine black people at a South Carolina church in 2015.
+Left unsaid by Kavanagh at Thursday’s hearing is the apparent reason for his proposal, HB2552: the targeting of Confederate monuments by protesters and their subsequent removal that began after a white supremacist killed nine black people at a South Carolina church in 2015.
 The wave of protests targeting memorials gained steam again after the May 2020 death of George Floyd at the hands of police in Minnesota.

 Arizona wasn’t spared, with a memorial to Confederate troops at the state Capitol being splashed with red paint last June and removed after years of conflict in July.
 Also removed was a statue on state property along U.S. Highway 60 near Gold Canyon marking the Jefferson Davis Highway honoring the Confederate president.
 Other monuments remain on public and private land in the state.